-Among his many awards are the following: In 1995 he received the top recognition award from the Academy of Managed Care Pharmacy.
-He received the Philadelphia Business Journal Healthcare Heroes Award in October 1997, and was named an honorary distinguished fellow of the American College of Physician Executives in 1998.
+Dr. Nash has received many awards in recognition of his achievements.
+He received the top recognition award from the Academy of Managed Care Pharmacy (1995), the Philadelphia Business Journal Healthcare Heroes Award (1997), and was named an honorary distinguished fellow of the American College of Physician Executives (now AAPL) in 1998.
 In 2006 he received the Elliot Stone Award for leadership in public accountability for health data from NAHDO.
-In 2009 Dr. Nash received the Wharton Healthcare Alumni Achievement Award.
-In 2012, he received both the Joseph Wharton award in recognition of his “social impact” and the Philadelphia Business Journal innovation award.
+Wharton honored Dr. Nash in 2009 with the Wharton Healthcare Alumni Achievement Award and in 2012 with the Joseph Wharton Social Impact Award.
+Also in 2012, he received the Philadelphia Business Journal award for innovation in medical education.

-Through publications, public appearances, his “Nash on the Road” blog, and an online column on MedPage Today, Dr. Nash routinely reaches more than 100,000 persons every month.
-He has authored more than 100 articles in major peer-reviewed journals.
-He has edited 23 books, including Connecting with the New Healthcare Consumer, The Quality Solution, Population Health: Creating a Culture of Wellness, and most recently, Demand Better.
-From 1984 to 1989 he was the inaugural Deputy Editor of Annals of Internal Medicine.
-Currently, he is Editor-in-Chief of four major national journals including American Journal of Medical Quality, Population Health Management, P&T, and American Health and Drug Benefits (AHDB).
+Dr. Nash’s work is well known through his many publications, public appearances, and online column on MedPage Today.
+He has authored more than 100 peer-reviewed articles and edited 25 books, including Connecting with the New Healthcare Consumer, The Quality Solution, Demand Better, and most recently Population Health: Creating a Culture of Wellness (2nd edition).
+He was the inaugural Deputy Editor of Annals of Internal Medicine (1984-1989).
+Currently, he is Editor-in-Chief of American Journal of Medical Quality, Population Health Management, P&T, and American Health and Drug Benefits.

 Demand Better!
 Revive Our Broken Healthcare System